Renewal Application Form

 - Complete the "Application for Renewal of License" Form.
 Failure to complete this form in full may result in delays in processing your renewal.

-- In box 9, indicate whether you want an active license or an inactive license and provide the continuing education information if you want an active license.
+- Indicate whether you want an active license or an inactive license and provide the continuing education information if you want an active license.

-- In box 11, indicate whether you have, or have not, been convicted or pled nolo contendere to any violation of any law of any state in the united states or a foreign country.
+- Indicate whether you have, or have not, been convicted or pleaded nolo contendere to any violation of any law of any state in the united states or a foreign country.

 - Attach a check or money order made payable to the BVNPT (Do not send cash).Accrued Renewal Fees Schedule to determine the amount due, based on the expiration date on your license (see below).